ierolsen/Trex-Game-with-CNN/README.md

 ```
 pip install keyboard
 ```
 Using this library called **uuid**, I can record my screen for the game.
-When I run the all lines, I'll switch the game screen and the model that is trained with the data I got, will predict action according to images.
+When I run all lines, I'll switch the game screen and the model that is trained with the data I got, will predict action according to images.

 Also, the library called **mss** helps me to cut off some areas in the screen.
 Thus, the model can only focuses on determined area.
-But at the first, this librariy must be installed like others.
+But at the first, this library must be installed like others.
 For that:
 ```
 pip install mss
 ```